CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Supplementary Figures

 \subsection{Implementation Details}

 For reproducibility, additional implementation details are provided here.
 All models were loaded in half precision (float16) to optimize memory usage while preserving numerical stability.
-The vLLM framework~\cite{vllm2023} was configured with a block size of 16 tokens and employed PagedAttention~\cite{pagedattention2023} for efficient KV-cache management~\cite{pagedattention2023}.
+The vLLM framework~\cite{kwon2023vllm} was configured with a block size of 16 tokens and employed PagedAttention~\cite{kwon2023vllm} for efficient KV-cache management~\cite{kwon2023vllm}.
 Request batching was dynamically adjusted according to available GPU memory, with batch sizes ranging from 4 for 32B models to 32 for 1.5B models.

 The adaptive summarization agent (Qwen3-32B) ran on a dedicated GPU for parallel compression processing.
-Summarization prompts were engineered to preserve medical terminology, maintain logical flow, and emphasize information relevant to diagnostic conclusions.
+The compression instructions emphasize preservation of medical terminology, logical flow, and information directly relevant to diagnostic conclusions.